Understanding Differences Between Power and Ground Side Switching

 It’s not unusual for electrical systems to fail.
 In fact, failure is probably almost guaranteed at some point.
 Too often, we focus on one element of managing the risk: the repair.
 Design the system to be repaired and replaced as quickly as possible, returning to full operation.
 But there is another often overlooked element: designing the circuits to have the right kind of failures from the beginning.
 Understanding the result of ground-side switching can help with this situation.

-The Role of Power and Ground Side Switching in a Circuit
+The Role of Circuit Components in Power Side and Ground Side Switching

 A circuit always consists of four main elements:

 - The power supply, which has a supply and a return (true in AC and DC)

 - The control devices like buttons, switches, and sensors

 - Load devices that control the amount of current in a circuit or branch.

 The final component in this list, the load devices, are the main point of consideration in the conversation of power or ground side switching.

 As the name suggests, power side switching places the switches (controls) on the side of the load closer to power, or before the load.